649/spend-ERC20-create-ERC721/README.md

 **ERC-721 certificate contract** — This is a standard ERC-721 contract implemented using the [0xcert template](https://github.com/0xcert/ethereum-erc721/tree/master/contracts/tokens) with additional functions:

-* `create(bytes32 dataHash) returns (uint256)` — Allows anybody to create a certificate (NFT).
+* `create(bytes32 dataHash, string memory tokenURI_, uint256 tokenPrice_, uint256 commission_, address minter_) returns (uint256)` — Allows anybody to create a certificate (NFT) via the ERC20 contract `crossTokenCreate` function.
 Causes the side effect of deducting a certain amount of money from the user, payable in ERC-20 tokens.
 The return value is a serial number.
 It is called by the ERC20 contract only.
 * `hashForToken(uint256 tokenId) view` — Allows anybody to find the data hash for a given serial number.
 * `mintingPrice() view` — Returns the mint price influenced by the burn rate.
 * `trueMintingPrice() view` — Returns the mint price without influence.